craigspaeth/nap/README.md

 ### Embedding fonts & images in stylesheets

 To embed fonts and images simply suffix your stylesheet with `_embed`, e.g. `fonts_embed.styl`.
-Nap will read the file from your public directory and embed it in your stylesheet using [data-uri](http://css-tricks.com/data-uris/).
+Nap will read files inside `url()` declarations from your public directory and embed it in your stylesheet using [data-uri](http://css-tricks.com/data-uris/).

 ## Client-side Javascript Templating (JSTs)